Thinkmill/code-challenge/201808/README.md

 - Create a folder in the root (next to the fake bot)
 - Pick the name of the folder from the player list below
-- Include an `index.js` file that exports below functions
+- Include an `index.js` file that exports below class
 - Run as many test rounds as you want to
 - Create PR on the day of each round